LucasSte/tweet-sentiment-extraction/README.md

 Our main file is the ```roBERTa Model.ipynb```.
 It contains the code to train our neural network and test it.

 We wanted to play with the model and created another jupyter notebook ```robertaClassifier.ipynb``` to classify a tweet as negative, positve or neutral without the burden of finding the sentiment words.
 The model only receives as input a tweet and outputs its emotion.
+It has two convolutional layers and two fully connected ones after roBERTa.

 Moreover, in ```SentimentClassification.ipynb``` we built the complete sentiment pipeline.
 Given a tweet, out roBERTa classifier will tell if it is positive, negative or neutral.
 Then, our roBERTa model will find the words that highlight this sentiment.